sharekey/wg-access-server/README.md

 - Client isolation (optional)
 - WireGuard kernel module for improved performance and latency
 - Automatic fallback to embedded userspace implementation for easy container deployment
+- Dark Mode and Light Mode for user preference

 ## Documentation